ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/steps/tutorial_fx_0.md

-### The Application
+### Bootstrapping

 In this tutorial we'll be building a simple Ankor application.
 We'll explain how to setup Ankor, write the first view model and bind the model to your UI components.
 While Ankor is generally independent of the transport layer, in this tutorial we'll be using WebSockets.
-They are supported by both JavaFX and web browsers and Ankor has some utility classes that make using WebSockets easy.
+They are supported by both web browsers and Java and Ankor comes with some utility classes that make using them easy.

+#### The Application

 This his how the app will look like when we are done:

 ![fx-step-0-1](/static/images/tutorial/fx-step-0-1.png)

-This might looks familiar to you (it's the infamous todo app form [TodoMVC](http://todomvc.com/)).
+This might look familiar to you (it's the todo app form [TodoMVC](http://todomvc.com/)).
-However it is fully written and styled using JavaFX.
+However this one is fully written and styled using JavaFX.

-### Before you start
+#### Before you start

 Please make sure that all software components are installed properly.
-Especially check the Java FX section to make sure that JavaFX is on the classpath.
+Especially check the JavaFX section to make sure that JavaFX is on the classpath.

 <div class="tabbable ">